Logitech CEO says plans to stay put after record results

-ZURICH (Reuters) - Logitech International (LOGN.S) Chief Executive Bracken Darrell said on Wednesday he plans to stay with the computer peripherals maker for the "long haul" after it reported record sales and profitability during its third quarter.
+ZURICH, Jan 25 (Reuters) - Logitech International Chief Executive Bracken Darrell said on Wednesday he plans to stay with the computer peripherals maker for the "long haul" after it reported record sales and profitability during its third quarter.

 The maker of wireless speakers and gaming mice could also continue to grow in the future, Darrell told Reuters in an interview.